 If you are travelling from southern Europe, you’ll need to get to Les Arcs (from Italy) or Marseille and on to Meyrargues (from Spain and Portugal).
 From Italy, you can book a ticket from Ventimiglia to Les Arcs (around €23), changing in Nice.
 There are 4 bookable through connections, but more if you split the journey in Nice.

 From Spain, you can book a ticket from Perpignan to Meyrargues (around €50) via Narbonne and Marseille.
-At the time of writing there is only 1 bookable through journey, leaving Perpignan at 07:07.
 There are multiple connections throughout the day if you break up your journey in Marseille.

 From Northern Europe